Proxmox-Cloud/pve_cloud/docs/upgrading.md

 # Upgrading Guides

-Simply upgrade the collection in your `requirements.yaml`, then run `ansible-galaxy install -r requirements.yaml` and `ansible-playbook pve.cloud.setup_control_node` again.
+Simply upgrade the collection in your `requirements.yaml`, then run `ansible-galaxy install -r requirements.yaml` and `ansible-playbook pxc.cloud.setup_control_node` again.

 ## 3.5.X to 3.6.X